 The park serves as a fantastic picnicking location with expansive views of both Penobscot Bay and River.
 It’s 120 acres include more than a mile of rocky shore, a tidal sandbar, a 200′ pier, picnic tables, and trails.

 The park habitat supports a diverse variety of wildlife.
-Visitors have seen deer, fox, osprey, eagles, porcupines, owls, and even the occasional moose.
-Seals, porpoise, and other aquatic creatures can sometimes be spotted from the park pier.
+Visitors have seen deer, foxes, osprey, eagles, porcupines, owls, and even the occasional moose.
+Seals, porpoises, and other aquatic creatures can sometimes be spotted from the park pier.